writethedocs/www/docs/writing/mindshare.rst

 Build templates
 ~~~~~~~~~~~~~~~

-It should take about 5 seconds to get a basic outside of the documentation for a project started.
+It should take about 5 seconds to get a basic outline of the documentation for a project started.

 Also have a standard hierarchy for the docs, so that people know where to look for things in any project.